 In the first session some time will be spent 'outlining' and mutually agreeing/understanding issues such as confidentiality in the counselling relationship.
 This makes for a dependable and 'safe' environment.
 Sessions are reviewed regularly to make sure they are always appropriately tailored to your own goals.

-I offer sessions on a Saturday.
-The building is accessible with ramp entrance and parking is on site and free.
-There is also a good bus and tram service to the area.
+I offer face to face sessions on a Saturday morning.
+There is free parking on site and also a good bus and tram service to the area.
 More details are shown under the section entitled 'further information', below.

 Training, qualifications & experience